cormachogan/vminfo-operator/README.md

 ## Step 6 - Create the controller / manager ##

 This appears to be working as expected.
 However there are no __Status__ fields displayed with our VM information in the __yaml__ output above.
 To see this information, we need to implement our operator / controller logic to do this.
 The controller implements the desired business logic.
 In this controller, we first read the vCenter server credentials from a Kubernetes secret passed to the controller (which we will create shortly).
 We will then open a session to my vCenter server, and get a list of virtual machines that it manages.
 We will then look for the virtual machine that is specified in the __spec.nodename__ field in the CR, and retrieve various information for this virtual machine.
-Finally we will update the appropriate status fields with this information, and we should be able to query it using the __kubectl get hostinfo -o yaml__ command seen previously.
+Finally we will update the appropriate status fields with this information, and we should be able to query it using the __kubectl get vminfo -o yaml__ command seen previously.

 __Note:__ As has been pointed out, this code is not very optomized, and logging into vCenter Server for every reconcile request is not ideal.
 The login function should be moved out of the reconcile request, and it is something I will look at going forward.
 But for our present learning purposes, its fine to do this as we won't be overloading the vCenter Server with our handful of reconcile requests.